-A written or typed resume or list of your training and experiences in performance/acting.
+A written or typed list of your training and experiences in performance/acting (a resume works too.)

 At the audition:

 - You will be asked to participate in exercises that will require some movement.
-Try to find a space by your computer where you will have a little room to move around in and wear clothes and shoes that you can move in easily.
+Please wear clothes and shoes that will allow you to move safely and freely.

 - Respond spontaneously in directed improvisational exercises.

-- We may show a clip of a play during the audition and ask you to discuss the clip with the group.
+- We will show a clip of a play during the audition and ask you to discuss the clip with the group.

 - You may be asked to participate in an individual interview if the faculty needs further clarification concerning your application to NOCCA.